VenSagi/BenefitU/README.md

 # CREDITS:
-Developers: Afsar Arif, Monish Kanneboina, Shreyas Kumar, Venkat Sagi This project was created with the help of Levels.fyi, who were very kind in letting us use their website
+Developers: Afsar Arif, Monish Kanneboina, Shreyas Kumar, Venkat Sagi.
+This project was created with the help of Levels.fyi, who were very kind in letting us use their website.